danbsi/github4standards/README.md

 - talk to microsoft about how we might be able to trial and use github in a more manageable way
 - what opportuntities and risks might this represent - are we thinking commericially, do we need to?
 - inform Amanda Saunders (SSM) who has been working on agile standards for covid response
+- do we need to worry about licensing and/or privacy (github being public)?
+- develop use case

+## IS concerns
+- Branching
+- Markdown
+- Respository model
+- No structure/template
+- Educate on style and rules
+- People have solved this already